January 14, 2020

 Testosterone And Your Metabolism

 Testosterone is often thought of as the “male sex hormone,” but it's an important hormone in women’s health too.
-Testosterone plays a role in our mood, heart health, bone strength, drive, and muscle mass.
+Testosterone plays a role in our mood, heart health, bone strength, libido, and muscle mass.

 And while it can cause acne, oily skin, and hair loss when in excess, it is still an essential part of your health.